 A winter window is a type of window specifically designed for cold climates.
 It typically consists of a double-pane window with an insulated air space between the panes.
 This design prevents heat from escaping through the windows and retains heat inside the apartment.

-The main purpose of a winter window is to keep your home at a nice, comfortable temperature during excessively cold months.
+A winter window’s main purpose is to keep your home at a comfortable temperature during extremely cold months.

 Types of Winter Windows

-When the temperatures dip, your energy cost increases exponentially.
-That’s why your building needs adequate equipment against cold weather.
-Keeping the cold out can help cut down on your energy use.
+When temperatures dip, energy costs increase exponentially.
+That’s why your building needs adequate equipment to withstand cold weather.
+Keeping the cold out can help reduce energy use.
 That’s why you must replace your existing home windows with new ones that can handle the weather conditions.

 Having energy-efficient windows in your home will provide you with more comfortable living spaces and lower energy expenditures.